|Dr. Adina Paytan

 Carrie Ann Sharitt

-In terms of research, Carrie Ann is broadly interested in the role consumers play in nutrient cycling as they release nutrients such as nitrogen and phosphorus largely through excretion and egestion.
+Consumers play an important role in nutrient cycling in many aquatic ecosystems as they release nutrients such as nitrogen and phosphorus largely through excretion and egestion.
+These nutrients are ecologically important within aquatic ecosystems and in some cases make a significant contribution to whole ecosystem flux.
 Factors such temperature and population biomass are known to impact the overall amount of nutrients released from aquatic consumers.
 However, little is known about how parasites impact nutrient excretion from aquatic consumers; yet, parasites will increase in abundance and intensity under many climate change models.
-Through the LOREX program, Carrie Ann aims to better understand the synergistic influence of climate warming and parasite burden on animal excretion.
-Working with GRIL researchers at Station de Biologie des Laurentides, pumpkinseed fish will be exposed to temperatures increases as well as various trematode infection burdens.
+Therefore, understanding the synergistic influence of climate warming and parasite burden on animal excretion remains an open question.
+In lakes of the southern boreal, which have been subject to reduced ice-cover and rising temperature, pumpkinseed sunfish (Lepomis gibbosus) are common and abundant fish.
+In some lakes, these fish are infected by a trematode, Uvulifer ambloplitis.
+Working at Station de Biologie des Laurentides, pumpkinseed will be exposed to temperatures increases (2°C and 4°C) as well as various trematode infection burdens (uninfected, low intensity, and high intensity).
 After allowing the fish to acclimate for several weeks, nutrient excretion will be measured across treatments.
 A subsample of fish will also be used to understand how warming temperatures and parasites alter stoichiometry of fish body tissues.
-It is anticipated that nutrient excretion will increase with elevated parasite burden and higher temperatures.
+We anticipate that nutrient excretion will increase with elevated parasite burden and higher temperatures and that parasite’s stoichiometry will influence that of its host.

 Southern Cross University, Australia